 Mozambique

 Mozambique has been a member of the CQUIN learning network since 2017.
-Since joining the network, the country has rolled out multiple initiatives to scale up differentiated service delivery (DSD).
-While recipients of care are not currently engaged in the strategic planning of DSD-related activities, they are heavily involved in implementation, demand creation, and ongoing discussions regarding the quality of DSD services.
+Since joining the network, the country has rolled out multiple initiatives to improve the quality of HIV services in the country.

 In September 2019, Mozambique’s Ministry of Health (MOH) rolled out new monitoring and evaluation (M&E) tools to accelerate collection of DSD information, using a master-card and electronic patient tracking system to collect DSD-specific data at the patient level.
 Additionally, Mozambique’s MOH created definitions for quality standards for less-intensive DSD models and developed a supervision form to evaluate the quality of DSD services including assessment of eligibility, prophylaxis, lab tests, clinical appointments, and drug pickups.